MohammedAlotaibi13/Interests/README.md

 # InterestLoan
-InterestLoan is app help who want to compsre between loans that provide by a bank in **Saudi Arabia** i it provide the interest rate , total loan , duration of loan , amount of interest  and instalment monthly which the most important information for anyone who want to ge a loan only he want to add his monthly income  .
+InterestLoan is app help who want to compsre between loans that provide by a bank in **Saudi Arabia** i it provide the interest rate , total loan , duration of loan , amount of interest  and instalment monthly which the most important information for anyone who want to get a loan only he want to add his monthly income  .
 The user also can save a detiles in the app that can back and see it again . the app provide also a most read news from  **Bloomberg news** .

 ## FrameWorks uses
 <ul>